Klickitat County profile

 Monthly payroll employment in Klickitat County

-• Information and financial activities with total 200 jobs, remained unchanged over-the-month but increased by 10 jobs or 5.6%, over-the-year.
+• Information and financial activities, with a total of 200 jobs, remained unchanged over-the-month and over-the-year.

-• Professional and business services industry with 640 jobs, remained unchanged over-the-month and increased by 50 jobs or 8.5%, over-the-year.
+• Professional and business services industry, with 640 jobs, remained unchanged over-the-month and increased by 10 jobs or 1.6%, over-the-year.

 Nonfarm employment estimates, not seasonally adjusted, Klickitat County